 Registered office and registered agent.

-Change of registered office or registered agent of foreign corporation.
+Change of registered agent or registered office of foreign corporation.

 Resignation of registered agent of foreign corporation.